Derived factorization categories of non-Thom--Sebastiani-type sums of potentials: Introduction

 Next, we prove a semi-orthogonal decomposition of $\cC_n$, which describes relationships among $\cC_{n-2}$, $\cC_{n-1}$ and $\cC_n$.
 For this, we show that there are fully faithful functors

 and a semi-orthogonal decomposition

-This semi-orthogonal decomposition is deduced from more general semi-orthogonal decomposition associated to the sum of polynomials that is not necessarily Thom--Sebastiani sum.
-We prove this general semi-orthogonal decompositions by modifying arguments appeared in the proofs of \cite[Corollary 3.4]{degree d} and \cite[Theorem 5.3]{H2}, which are analogous results of \cite[Theorem 40]{orlov3}.
+This semi-orthogonal decomposition is deduced from a more general semi-orthogonal decomposition associated to the sum of polynomials that are not necessarily Thom--Sebastiani sums.
+We prove this general semi-orthogonal decompositions by modifying arguments appearing in the proofs of \cite[Corollary 3.4]{degree d} and \cite[Theorem 5.3]{H2}, which are analogous to results of \cite[Theorem 40]{orlov3}.
 By natural equivalences $\cC_m\cong \cD^{\coh}_m$ for $n-2\leq m\leq n$, we obtain corresponding fully faithful functors $\Uppsi_i:\cC_{n-1}\to \cC_n$ and $\Upphi_j:\cC_{n-2}\to \cC_n$ and the corresponding semi-orthogonal decomposition

 Finally, we describe the fully faithful functors $\Uppsi_i$ and $\Upphi_j$ to obtain the following isomorphisms